kipr/KIPR-Development-Toolkit/README.md

 This will install all of KIPR Suite as well as other software/documents that are necessary.

-*The Installation process is currently in Beta*
+*The Installation process is currently in Beta, it still does not turn any Pi with Debian/Raspian into a Wombat*

 # Qt Creator